mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `writeq_high_water`

 High water mark for network write buffer.
-Controls when network traffic throtting is started.
+When the size of the outbound network buffer for a single connection exceeds this value, network traffic throtting for that connectino is started.
 The parameter accepts [size type values](#sizes).
+The default value is 16777216 bytes.

 More specifically, if the client side write queue is above this value, it will block traffic coming from backend servers.
-If the backend side write queue is above this value, it will block traffic from client. the minimum allowed size is 4096 bytes.
+If the backend side write queue is above this value, it will block traffic from client.

-Only when both `writeq_high_water` and `writeq_low_water` are set, traffic throtting is enabled.
-By default, traffic throttling is disabled.
+Network throttling is only enabled when both `writeq_high_water` and `writeq_low_water` have a non-zero value.
+To disable throttling, set the value to 0.

 ### `writeq_low_water`

 Low water mark for network write buffer.
-Once the traffic throttling is enabled, it will only be disabled when the write queue is below `writeq_low_water`.
+Once the traffic throttling is enabled, it will only be disabled when the network write buffer is below `writeq_low_water` bytes.
 The parameter accepts [size type values](#sizes).
+The default value is 8192 bytes.

-The minimum allowed size is 512 bytes. `writeq_high_water` must always be greater than `writeq_low_water`.
+The value of `writeq_high_water` must always be greater than the value of `writeq_low_water`.

+Network throttling is only enabled when both `writeq_high_water` and `writeq_low_water` have a non-zero value.
+To disable throttling, set the value to 0.

 ### `load_persisted_configs`